Genetic Variant Interpretation Tool

 GeneBe is not only a website or an ACMG score calculator.

-• Check our API with a dedicated Python client that can annotate VCF files from the command line and works with Pandas.
+• Check our API with a dedicated Python client that can annotate VCF files from the command line and let's you annotate your variants straight in your python app or jupyter pandas dataframe.

 • Check our tool for liftover variants between hg19/hg38/t2t in batches.